ZahirKS/Case-Study-Design-Strategies-for-Bike-share-company/README.md

 ## Introduction
-In which I analyze and design marketing strategies aimed at converting casual riders into annual members using real-world data provided by a bike-sharing company in Chicago.
+In this project I analyze and design marketing strategies aimed at converting casual riders into annual members using real-world data provided by a bike-sharing company in Chicago.

 * The final Cyclistic data analysis presentation is available at Google Slides.
 * Documentation of Data Cleaning & Manipulation Using SQL.